Summary

 Water

 At Beaver Valley Marina, volunteer hosts have a hydrant at their RV with great water pressure.
 If you ask nicely you can probably use it… assuming they are there and it isn’t turned off for the winter.
-Other areas may have similar hosts with running water.

 Hunting

 Something that should be emphasized on the park website and is NOT: most of the park is open to full hunting.
 In fall weather you will likely encounter hunters and gunfire on your ride (and should obviously wear hi-viz orange!).
-Hunting in PA is prohibited on most Sundays, meaning Sundays may be pretty busy with horse users trying to avoid being shot.
+We’ve seen blinds set up right along the trails.

 Facilities